 - Please consult with a qualified tax advisor before taking your distribution, so that you are aware of the taxes and penalties that you may have to pay.

 When taking an early distribution from your IRA, it's important to keep the realities in mind.
 The process is simple, even if the choice may not be.
 You'll need to keep in mind you're responsible for both the income tax and the early distribution penalty of 10% on the amount, unless you qualify for an exception.
 No matter when or why, IRA Resources is here to make the process easy, every step of the way.
-If you have any questions about distributions, you can submit a question and a representative will get back to you as quickly as possible.
+If you have any questions about distributions, you can contact us and a representative will get back to you as quickly as possible.
 Happy investing!